Turkmenistan

 There is substantial evidence of the law being enforced in recent years, with LGBT people being frequently subject to arrest, as well as extortion by threat of arrest.
 There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including murder, assault, harassment, and the denial of basic rights and services.

 In February, Uzbekistan’s Prosecutor General’s Office published a new draft Criminal Code for public discussion.
-Despite calls to decriminalise from international human rights bodies and civil society, this draft retains the offence currently under article 120, although it is renumbered to article 154 under ‘crimes against family, morality, and children’.
+Despite calls to decriminalise from international human rights bodies and civil society, this draft retained the offence currently under Article 120, although it is renumbered to Article 154 under ‘crimes against family, morality, and children’.
 The Human Dignity Trust issued a statement on this proposal, outlining how the law fails to comply with international human rights standards.

 Joint statement from ILGA Europe, HDT and other human rights organisations